How to Choose Your Best Disneyland Ticket

 This is one of our favorite pieces of advice, especially for families with young children: if you purchase a multi-day ticket, you can actually take days-off between days in the park.
 If you are considering a multi day ticket but think you might be overwhelmed by all of that park time, remember that you do NOT need to use all of the admission days in a row.

 You could try putting your parks visits at either end of a longer visit to Southern California.
 Or, you can stay nearby but take “rest days.”
 We recommend doing something you find relaxing with low crowds.
 When we are visiting with young kids, we also think it is helpful to find some time and space for unstructured play.
 Hotel pools or recreation areas and Orange County’s gorgeous beaches are great places to spend a day away from the parks.
-A visit to another area amusement park is fun, but it might not provide you with any actual rest.
 And remember, you can still enjoy the offerings of Downtown Disney and the Disneyland Resort Hotel restaurants—including character meals at the hotels—on days when you are not using park admission.

 At the time of this posting, all admission days on a general multi-day ticket must be used within thirteen days of first use.
 This is subject to change.
 We recommend always checking terms and conditions prior to purchasing tickets.
-Some special ticket offers include a longer window of time.
+Some special ticket offers include a longer window of time, including the 70th anniversary ticket deals in 2025.

 Park Hopping is easy at Disneyland Resort